C. P. de Silva: Sri Lanka Freedom Socialist Party

-C. P. de Silva formed the Sri Lanka Freedom Socialist Party which in coalition with the United National Party (UNP) contest and won the general elections in 1965.
+C. P. de Silva formed the Sri Lanka Freedom Socialist Party which in coalition with the United National Party (UNP) contested and won the general elections in 1965.
 He was appointed Minister of Lands, Irrigation and Power; and the Leader of the House in the new national government of Prime Minister Senanayake.
-During his tenor, he established the River Valleys Development Board to develop the Udawalawe Project and the introduced the Mahaweli Development Authority Act in February 1970 initiating the Mahaweli Development programme.
-He had contested from the Minneriya district from March 1960, and was re-elected in July 1960 and 1965.
+During his tenure, he established the River Valleys Development Board to develop the Udawalawe Project and introduced the Mahaweli Development Authority Act in February 1970 initiating the Mahaweli Development programme.
+He contested from the Minneriya district from March 1960, and was re-elected in July 1960 and 1965.
 He lost his seat in the 1970 general elections to Ratna Deshapriya Senanayake, having been a member of parliament for 18 years.

 Death

-C. P. de Silva died on 9 October 1972, he was a lifelong bachelor.
+C. P. de Silva died on 9 October 1972.
+He was a lifelong bachelor.
 As per his last wishes, his ashes were dispersed in Minneriya.
 His brother Merril de Silva contested and won from Minneriya in the general elections in 1977.